 Westwood took a couple of experimental turns with the D&D format, attempting to create something that would, at the very least, make their contribution to the franchise distinct.
 Hillsfar was an interesting idea with a lackluster execution, while Dragonstrike opted for a more action-oriented style of gameplay, becoming something more akin to a medieval flight simulator.
 It was better received than Hillsfar but not a strong seller for SSI, so it didn't really do much for either company involved in it.

 Eye of the Beholder went for a more traditional format in many ways, being a traditional first-person dungeon crawler like many popular RPGs from the 80s, many of which were directly inspired by D&D itself.
-The game actually moves in real time for the most part, though combat is still broken into distinct "turns" with players and enemies' actions locking the another out until the current animation is finished.
+Taking cues from the earlier dungeon crawling classic "Dungeon Master", the game uses a similar UI and moves in real time for the most part, though combat is still broken into distinct "turns" with players and enemies' actions locking the other out until the current animation is finished.
 It also largely uses a mouse-based interface, so getting good at manipulating spell/equipment menus and clicking icons efficiently is a very essential part to winning battles.

 Make no mistake, however; Eye of the Beholder is an old-school dungeon crawler in every other respect.
 It's viewed from a first-person perspective and largely based around solving puzzles in between battles - finding keys, searching for hidden walls and scarce equipment to utilize and solving a plethora of puzzles to advance.
 Traps come in many forms, from tiles that discreetly rotate your party's facing to pit traps (which damage you and can dump you into further danger) and, of course, enemy ambushes, which can be dangerous even for a very well equipped party.
 Saving frequently is highly advised, as is utilizing basically any equipment you find - even a humble sling, dart or dagger can save you from some damage by taking out an enemy from afar, or press a switch you can't walk to by throwing it through a window in a gate.
 There is no automap feature, however, so it would be wise to either have the hint guide handy or make your own on graph paper; it's very easy to get lost among the mazes of similar-looking walls.